TimSchulz1991/msp4-django-8gag/README.md

 ![This image provides an overview of the Lighthouse results](media/readme/lighthouse.png)

-I suspect that the results for performance are influenced by the missing pagination as described in the "Future Features" section.
+I suspect that the result for performance is influenced by the missing pagination as described in the "Future Features" section.

 ## Testing